sharatks26/QueenPuzzleGame/roadmap.md

 - Include a leaderboard to rank players by completion time.
 - Introduce multiplayer or competitive modes.
 - Add a tutorial for new players.
+- Generate custom region patterns using AI/algorithms
+- Allow players to create and share their own region patterns
+- Add a daily challenge with unique region layouts
+- Implement a hint system that considers both classic rules and region constraints

 ---